 - impose terms, conditions or limitations on the kinesiologist’s registration for a specified or indefinite period of time.

-The panel may also specify criteria that must be satisfied for the removal of terms, conditions or limitations, or for the suspension to be lifted.
+The Committee may also specify criteria that must be satisfied for the removal of terms, conditions or limitations, or for the suspension to be lifted.